olssonsimon/wp-theme-shell/README.md

+#Description
-Generates a simple Wordpress theme shell.
+Generates a simple Wordpress theme shell including common files and a proposed directory structure.

-Usage
+#Usage
 Run the script and pass in the path to the theme folder.

 Ex: php generate-wp-theme-shell /Users/you/developer/wordpress/wp-content/themes/yourtheme